hermiter: R package for Sequential Nonparametric Estimation: Function reference and code usage examples

 \subsection{Sequential estimator updating in non-stationary scenarios}

-The hermite\_estimator is also applicable to non-stationary data streams.
+The \textsf{hermiter} package is also applicable to non-stationary data streams.
 An exponentially weighted form of the Hermite series coefficients can be applied to handle this case.
-The estimator will adapt to the new distribution and incrementally "forget" the old distribution.
-In order to use the exponentially weighted form of the hermite\_estimator, the exp\_weight\_lambda argument must be set to a non-NA value.
+The estimators will adapt to the new distribution and incrementally “forget" the old distribution.
+In order to use the exponentially weighted form of the \texttt{hermite\_estimator}, the \texttt{exp\_weight\_lambda} argument must be set to a non-NA value.
 Typical values for this parameter are 0.01, 0.05 and 0.1.
 The lower the exponential weighting parameter, the slower the estimator adapts and vice versa for higher values of the parameter.
-However, variance increases with higher values of exp\_weight\_lambda, so there is a trade-off to bear in mind.
-For univariate observations we have: \begin{CodeChunk} \begin{CodeInput} R> hermite_est <- hermite_estimator(N=10, standardize=TRUE, + exp_weight_lambda = 0.01) R> for (idx in seq_len(1000)) { R> observation <- rnorm(1,mean=0.001*idx) R> hermite_est <- + update_sequential(hermite_est,observation) R> } \end{CodeInput} \end{CodeChunk} For bivariate observations we have: \begin{CodeChunk} \begin{CodeInput} R> hermite_est <- hermite_estimator(N=10, standardize=TRUE, + exp_weight_lambda = 0.01, est_type = "bivariate") R> for (idx in seq_len(1000)) { + observation <- rnorm(2,mean=0.001*idx) R> hermite_est <- update_sequential(hermite_est, + observation) R> } \end{CodeInput} \end{CodeChunk} Again the generic method \fct{update\_sequential} dispatches to the appropriate implementation depending on whether the hermite\_estimator object is univariate or bivariate.
-In the univariate case, the sequential updating of the Hermite series coefficients is based on \eqref{eq:univariateUpdateExp}.
-In the bivariate case, the sequential updating of the Hermite series coefficients is based on \eqref{eq:bivariateUpdateExp}.
+However, the variance of estimands obtained from the \texttt{hermite\_estimator} object increases with higher values of \texttt{exp\_weight\_lambda}, so there is a trade-off to bear in mind.
+For univariate observations we have: